Generic name: rizatriptan [ rye-za-TRIP-tan ]

-Rizatriptan is used to treat acute migraine headaches in adults and children 6 years of age and older.
+Rizatriptan is used to treat acute migraine headaches with or without aura.
 It is not used to prevent migraine headaches and is not used for cluster headaches.
 Rizatriptan works in the brain to relieve the pain from migraine headaches.
 It belongs to the group of medicines called triptans.

 Many people find that their headaches go away completely after they take rizatriptan.
 Other people find that their headaches are much less painful, and that they are able to go back to their normal activities even though their headaches are not completely gone.
 Rizatriptan often relieves other symptoms that occur together with a migraine headache, such as nausea, vomiting, sensitivity to light, and sensitivity to sound.

 Rizatriptan is not an ordinary pain reliever.
-It will not relieve any kind of pain other than migraine headaches. rizatriptan is usually used for people whose headaches are not relieved by acetaminophen, aspirin, or other pain relievers.
+It will not relieve any kind of pain other than migraine headaches.
+This medicine is usually used for people whose headaches are not relieved by acetaminophen, aspirin, or other pain relievers.

 Rizatriptan has caused serious side effects in some people, especially people who have heart or blood vessel disease.
-Be sure that you discuss with your doctor the risks of using rizatriptan as well as the benefits that it can do.
+Be sure that you discuss with your doctor the risks of using this medicine as well as the benefits that it can do.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of rizatriptan in the elderly.
-However, elderly patients are more likely to have high blood pressure and age-related heart problems, which may require caution and an adjustment in the dose for patients receiving rizatriptan.
+However, elderly patients are more likely to have diabetes, high blood pressure, and age-related heart problems, which may require caution and an adjustment in the dose for patients receiving rizatriptan.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.